Golden Gardens Park: Nature

 The mallards and Canada geese are habituated to humans, and have been known to attack visitors.

 California sea lions are often heard, and Harbor Seals are also commonly seen.

 Red-eared slider turtles can be seen sunning themselves on the logs in the ponds.

 Beavers are active at the ponds, they have cut down a lot of the alder trees around the ponds.

 Musk rats can often be seen swimming in the ponds.
 Orcas sometimes swim near the beach.

+Motorsport

+The double switchback road that leads up from Golden Gardens Park was used as a special Seattle demonstration stage for the 1987 Olympus Pro Rally.
+Cars were staged from the Shilshole Bay Marina parking area (Seaview Avenue) and finished at the top of the ridge on Golden Gardens Drive.
+The demonstration stage was the opening chapter in the Olympus Rally's international campaign to achieve FIA World Rally Championship status for the rally.
+Olympus was added to the FIA Rally Championship calendar in 1986 as the United States sole World Championship Rally event.
+It is the only professional rally stage and the only professional motor sport event ever held within the city limits of Seattle.